-Study advances use of stem cells in personalized medicineNovember 26th, 2012 in Medical research /
+Study advances use of stem cells in personalized medicineNovember 26, 2012 in Medicine & Health / Medical research

 Johns Hopkins researchers report concrete steps in the use of human stem cells to test how diseased cells respond to drugs.
 Their success highlights a pathway toward faster, cheaper drug development for some genetic illnesses, as well as the ability to pre-test a therapy's safety and effectiveness on cultured clones of a patient's own cells.